 Steps to win an open tender

 - Review your existing processes to ensure you have all the things in place to deliver a product or service effectively.
+For example, ensure you have a Class III DSC to apply for eTendering.

 - While continuous improvement is essential to deliver efficiently, it is always a good idea to take feedback from buyers on your shortfalls and rectify the same.
+If your tender application is rejected, request for feedback to understand the reasons for tender rejection.

 - Plan and follow an effective tendering process.
 Invest time and resources to apply for open tenders.
 Most businesses who are successful in bidding follow a definite tendering process.